rodydavis/vscode_ipad/README.md

 * This uses native code syntax highlighting and no webviews or javascript.
 * This will target Flutter.io first.
 * Light mode and Dark Mode supported
+* In the example it uses real code that is apart of the app to display

+`lib/utils/example_code.dart`

 ## Help Needed